aquatix/envlogger/README.md

 # envlogger
-Log environmental information, like weather, temperatures at locations, traffic and more
+Log environmental information, like weather, temperatures at locations and of devices, traffic and more.

+## Installation

+Create a virtualenv and install the requirements:

+    pip install -r requirements.txt

 ## Dependencies